tonypdmtr/68hc08/asm8.md

 - Self-timed delays _(based on user defined bus frequency)_
-- A special math library that can be used _via a single `Eval` macro_ with the same ease as when writing math expressions in higher level languages _(taking care of all lower level details such as operand precedence, and mixing variables of different sizes)_
+- A special math library that can be used _via a single `Eval` macro_ with the same ease as when writing math expressions in higher level languages _(taking care of all lower level details such as operator precedence, and mixing variables of different sizes)_
 - A general-purpose `print` macro that can print a mix of constants, constant or variable strings, math expressions, and pointed strings.
 Using unified I/O,